STEVE SCHLISSEL Versus

 Assembly (from 1646-1650)

-This is the Psalter (less Brown's
+This is the Psalter (less

-uphold the Biblical Reformation that these Divines proclaimed.
-The text of the Scottish Metrical Psalms was authorized by the General Assembly
+to uphold the Biblical Reformation that these Divines proclaimed.
+The text of the Scottish Metrical

-of the Church of Scotland in 1650.
-The notes added by Brown are suitable for
+the General Assembly of the Church of Scotland in 1650.
+The notes added by

-explaining the Psalm before singing and are a great aid to understanding and
+Brown are suitable for explaining the Psalm before singing and are a great aid

-His Psalms!
+the singing of His Psalms!

 ANDERSON,